-The applied valuation models are consistent with accepted economic methodologies for pricing financial instruments, and incorporate the factors that market participants consider when setting a price.
-New valuation models are subject to approval by Group Risk Management and all models are reviewed on a regular basis.
+The valuation models applied by Nordea are consistent with accepted economic methodologies for pricing financial instruments, and incorporate the factors that market participants consider when setting a price.
+New valuation models are subject to approval by Group Risk Management and all models are reviewed regularly.

 The valuation framework is a joint responsibility between the Group CFO and the Group CRO.
-The Group Valuation Committee, a sub-committee to the Risk Committee consisting of senior management representatives from Group Finance, Group Risk Management and the control organisations in the business divisions, serves as an oversight committee and supports the CFO and CRO on different issues in relation to the framework, including standards for valuation and processes for valuation and valuation control.
+The Group Valuation Committee, a sub-committee of the Risk Committee consisting of senior management representatives from Group Finance, Group Risk Management and the control organisations in the business divisions, serves as an oversight committee and supports the CFO and CRO on different issues in relation to the framework, including standards for valuation and processes for valuation and valuation control.